+- Animated Adaptation: This story was adapted for Grimm's Fairy Tale Classics under the title "The Six Who Went Far".

+- An Ice Person: A variation; the frost-bringer can create frost when his hat is straightened and not crooked over his ear.

-- Animated Adaptation: This story was adapted for Grimm's Fairy Tale Classics under the title "How the Six Went Far In the World".
+*Now reads:* - Animated Adaptation: This story was adapted for Grimm's Fairy Tale Classics under the title "The Six Who Went Far".

-- An Ice Person: A variation; the soldier's frost-bringer can create frost when his hat is straightened and not crooked over his ear.
+- An Ice Person: A variation; the frost-bringer can create frost when his hat is straightened and not crooked over his ear.